-Cataracts occur for a range of reasons, including the natural ageing process, trauma, inflammation, anterior uveitis, hypertension, metabolic disorders (such as diabetes, hypocalcemia, and hypoparathyroidism), poor nutrition and drugs (particularly antibiotics) or toxins.
+Cataracts occur for a range of reasons, including the natural aging process, trauma, inflammation, anterior uveitis, hypertension, metabolic disorders (such as diabetes, hypocalcemia, and hypoparathyroidism), poor nutrition and drugs (antibiotics and steroids) or toxins.

 Either part of, or the entire lens can be affected, they can be unilateral (one eye), or bilateral (both eyes).
 Obviously, the larger the area affected, the greater the effect on your cat’s vision.